 As part of the response to the coronavirus pandemic, the federal government passed legislation, referred to as the Coronavirus Aid, Relief, and Economic Security Act, in March 2020, and the America Rescue Plan Act in March of 2021, that included, among other things, financial assistance to offset some of the financial burden incurred by providers in responding to the pandemic.
-As a result of this legislation, the Company received \$123,735 in 2022 (\$1,597,821 in 2021) from funds established under the CARES Act in the form of a grant that, as long as certain terms and conditions are met by the Company, is not required to be repaid.
-The Company has met the terms and conditions as required by the grants and has recognized \$123,735 in 2022 (\$1,597,821 in 2021) of the relief funds to offset lost revenues and additional expenses incurred for the year ended December 31, 2022, due to the coronavirus pandemic.
-This amount is recorded as other operating income in the accompanying combined statements of income and changes in members' equity.
+As a result of this legislation, the Company received \$123,735 in 2022 from funds established under the CARES Act in the form of a grant that, as long as certain terms and conditions are met by the Company, is not required to be repaid.
+The Company met the terms and conditions as required by the grants and recognized \$123,735 in 2022 of the relief funds to offset lost revenues and additional expenses incurred for the year ended December 31, 2022, due to the coronavirus pandemic.
+This amount is recorded as other operating income in the accompanying combined statements of income and changes in members' equity (deficit).

 In addition to the above, the Company also received various state grants to help mitigate the coronavirus pandemic.
 The funds were required to be used for necessary expenditures incurred due to COVID-19.
-The Company has met the terms and conditions of use and recognized the amounts into income.
-The Company received \$1,322,747 and \$1,542,355 in funds in 2022 and 2021, respectively.
+The Company met the terms and conditions of use and recognized the amounts into income.
+The Company received \$1,322,747 in 2022.